mani131149/plant_disease_detection/plant_disease_detection-main/README.md

-Here’s a detailed `README.md` file for your GitHub project:

----

 # Plant Leaf Disease Detection System 🌱

 A Flask-based web application that uses a machine learning model to detect plant leaf diseases, helping users identify and manage plant health effectively.